Los Angeles Railway: Divisions

 Car houses and their related buildings were known by the numbers of their operating divisions, with five separate locations created through 1912.
 Each division had offices and at least one car house, where the active streetcars were stored when not in use.

-Division 1 was located at 6thStreet and Central Avenue, east of downtown, originally included a car house, headquarters, and shops, and was the first sizeable operating base for streetcars in the city.
+Division 1 was located at 6th Street and Central Avenue, east of downtown.
+It originally included a power house, car house, headquarters, and shops, and was the first sizeable operating base for streetcars in the city.
 A new, larger car house was completed in November, 1899.
 Over 200 cars could be stored in the car houses at this facility.
 Streetcars ran from here until 1949.
 Trolley coaches were stored, maintained and painted here from 1947 to 1963.
 There is still a bus garage at the location, at MTA Division 1.

 Division 2 car house opened in February, 1904, at the 54th and San Pedro Street property capable of storing 200 cars.
 Division 2 closed in 1932, due to decreasing rail patronage and the presence of other, more convenient, car houses throughout the city.

 Division 3, at 28th and Idell streets, northeast of the city, opened in February, 1907, and as of 1923 held 231 cars.
 LATL converted one of the car barns to bus maintenance in 1945.
 Used for bus storage today.

 LARy’s Division 4 was originally the headquarters of the Los Angeles Traction (LAT) Company.
 When the great merger was completed in late 1910, LARy acquired a number of new lines and cars and the 1896 LAT car house and other facilities between Georgia Street and 12th Street.
 After the car house was removed in 1925, the area was open storage, encompassing almost a whole city block.
 After LAMTA purchased the system, it renamed the facility Division 20.
 The only division that operated streetcars after 1955 (it was closed in 1963), it never housed buses; the Los Angeles Convention Center was built there as part of an urban renewal project.

 In January 1913, another large car house, Division 5, opened, this time southwest of downtown at 54th and Arlington.
 Though capable of holding 300 cars, as of 1923, it held 169 cars.
 By 1955, the property was entirely bus.
 Today the location is a bus garage, MTA’s Division 5.

 In addition to the divisions, LARy had two bus garages.

 The 16th Street Garage, at 16th Street, east of San Pedro Street, also called the Coach Division, was originally used to house LARy’s tower trucks and trouble wagons, but was converted later to a motor vehicle garage, and was expanded in 1925 to house LARY’s own motor coaches.
 In 1927 a repair shop was added to the property.
 Today this operates as MTA’s Division 2.

 In addition to the 16th Street Garage, the Los Angeles Motor Bus Company (Later Motor Transit Company), which was 50% owned by LARy, had a garage at Virgil and Santa Monica Boulevard.